Arjay1311/Arjay1311/README.md

 # Hi, I'm Arjay J G

-> Ambitious student with strong problem-solving and programming skills in various languages, having a good foundational knowledge in artificial intelligence, particularly focused on machine learning.
+> Ambitious student with strong problem-solving and programming skills in various languages, with solid expertise in artificial intelligence, particularly in machine learning.
 ---

 ##  About Me